 And if you want to give something just to mom to feel special, facials or massages can be great gifts to celebrate her.

 The minimalist mom in your life is sure to have a special day because you're already reading this article and want to celebrate her and the upcoming birth of her baby.

 (So kudos to you there!)

 Making sure she feels loved and encouraged is really what will make it unforgettable for her.

 Just remember to keep it simple and intentional.
 Less, in this case, is MORE.

-For a limited time, you can join our Kibou newsletter and save $10 on your first purchase of $89, plus free U.S. shipping for over $50.
+For a limited time, you can join our Kibou newsletter and receive 15% off our order, including free shipping over $75.
 What are you waiting for?
 Join today!